Pandademic/cello/README.md

  ``` sh
  bundle install
  ```
- to install dependencies
+ to install dependencies.
+ - Delete the gemfile
  - You should now be able to use Latte.
-We recomend doing
+We recomend doing:
 ```
 latte add getting-started
 ```